kalrnlo/RankCache/README.md

-# Whitehill RankCache
+# RankCache

-Whitehill RankCache is a library designed to make it easier to obtain up-to-date group ranking information across all of your in-game scripts.
+RankCache is a library designed to make it easier to obtain up-to-date group ranking information across all of your in-game scripts.

 **Why use this over :GetRankInGroup/:GetRoleInGroup?**
 - This library ensures that you get up-to-date rank information whilst keeping API requests to a minimum.
-- It provides full control over when rank data is refreshed.
+- It provides almost full control over when rank data is refreshed, through the use of being able

-⚠️ Knowledge of Roblox scripting is required to use this library.

----
+- to change the refresh time to whatever you'd like.
+- Its this way so that there should be minimal yielding when ever any of the methods are called,
+- as its not doing the api requests within any of the methods except for ForceRefresh.

 ## Installation methods